Honors Physical Science Course

 · You are responsible for making up any missed information.

 · Students who miss labs must do the alternative assignment (May vary depending on lesson).
 See Mrs. Swift

 Your Student Notebook must contain the following aspects:

-- Composition (to be kept in class daily unless studying for test/quiz).
+- 1 subject spiral notebook to be kept in your white binder.
 Please DO NOT RIP OUT ANY PAGES; you will need all of them!

-- Handouts and other teacher provided pages MUST BE glued or clear taped in place.
+- Handouts and other teacher provided pages MUST BE taped in place.
 If printed on both sides, attach so that both sides can be viewed.
 Please NO staples.
-You will need tape and glue sticks for class.
+You will need tape.

-- This Handout Guide will be glued into the front of the notebook after signing by you and your parent(s).
+- This Handout Guide will be taped into the front of the notebook after signing by you and your parent(s).